NASA crashes two probes into a mountain on the moon

 The probes' final resting place was named after the first U.S. woman in space, Sally Ride, who orchestrated GRAIL's educational outreach program before her death in July.
 The spacecraft included cameras that were operated by students.

-On December 6, the probes, nicknamed Ebb and Flow, flew down to about 7 miles to make one last detailed map of the moon's youngest crater.
+On December 6, the probes, nicknamed Ebb and Flow, flew down to about 7 miles (11 km) to make one last detailed map of the moon's youngest crater.

 "Ebb and Flow have removed a veil from the moon," said lead researcher Maria Zuber, with the Massachusetts Institute of Technology.